The Chemicals Between Us: Commercial performance

+"The Chemicals Between Us" spent five non-consecutive weeks at number one on the US Billboard Modern Rock Tracks chart and peaked at number 67 on the Billboard Hot 100 on 4 December 1999.
+The song would eventually become Bush's last major worldwide hit before their 2002 breakup.

 Music video

 The song's music video was originally going to be directed by Paul Hunter, but he departed due to scheduling conflicts.
 Stéphane Sednaoui wound up directing the video, which was filmed in late August 1999 in Los Angeles.